Kuomintang (Wang Jingwei)

 During the Second Sino-Japanese War, Wang Jingwei, former Premier of the Republic of China and Vice Director-General of the Kuomintang (Chinese Nationalist Party), split from the party in 1939 and established a new Kuomintang in Nanking.
-Wang, who collaborated with the Japanese, intended to distance the new party from the Kuomintang led by Chiang Kai-shek in Chungking.
-It was the sole-ruling party of Wang Jingwei regime, a puppet state of the Empire of Japan.
+Wang, who collaborated with the Japanese, intended to distance the new party from the Kuomintang led by Chiang Kai-shek in Chongqing.
+It was the sole ruling party of the Wang Jingwei regime, a puppet state of the Empire of Japan.

-Officially still "Kuomintang" (中國國民黨 (中国国民党, Zhōngguó Guómíndǎng)), it was also referred to as the "Wang's Pseudo-Kuomintang" or "Wang's Puppet Kuomintang" (汪偽國民黨 (汪伪国民党, Wāng wěi guómíndǎng)).
+Officially still the "Kuomintang" (中國國民黨 (中国国民党, Zhōngguó Guómíndǎng)), it was also referred to as "Wang's Pseudo-Kuomintang" or "Wang's Puppet Kuomintang" (汪偽國民黨 (汪伪国民党, Wāng wěi guómíndǎng)).

 Establishment

 From 28 to 30 August 1939, Wang Jingwei secretly convened the 6th National Congress of the KMT in the city of Shanghai.
 Wang appointed himself and served as the temporary chairman of the conference and gave a political report on the situation of the country regarding the Second Sino-Japanese War.
 The General Assembly then passed the "Resolution on Reorganizing Party Affairs" and two temporary motions, determined that all resolutions and orders of the Kuomintang under Chiang in Chongqing were completely invalid, and soon elected Wang Jingwei as the chairman of the Central Executive Committee.
 In accordance with the purpose of "Peaceful Anti-communist Nation Building," the congress then passed the "Revision of the Chinese Kuomintang Political Platform", declared a "Decision to Anti-Communist Basic National Policy", and issued fundamental adjustments to resume Sino-Japanese diplomatic relations.

 On 30 March 1940, Wang Jingwei attended the "National Government Capital Returning Ceremony" and established a puppet government in Nanjing.
 The state was named, "the Reorganized National Government of the Republic of China".
 Wang served as the President of the Executive Yuan and Chairman of the National Government (行政院長兼國民政府主席).
 He issued the "Ten Political Platforms for Peaceful Nation Building" which, by this time, the Kuomintang was the only legal sole-ruling party in the regime. it ruled the country directly under Wang Jingwei, essentially a one-party dictatorship. and nominally participated in the management of the North China Political Affairs Committee and the Mengjiang United Autonomous Government.